ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 These artifacts are contained in the Transfer Initiation Claims set that is sent from gateway G1 to G2.
-The set of claims may be negotiated between GH1 and G2 in multi-round set of messages.
+The set of claims may be negotiated between G1 and G2 in a multi-round set of messages.